Dubstar: Career

 Dubstar appointed Darlington-based record producer and talent manager Graeme Robinson as their manager after Robinson had seen them play in a sparsely attended Newcastle club in March 1994.
 Robinson renamed the band and provided studio time and produced independent demos of seventeen songs which he brought to the attention of former Sounds journalist, Andy Ross, who promptly signed the band to his Camden-based label, Food Records.
-Ross engaged the services of Pet Shop Boys and New Order producer Stephen Hague to co-produce a number of tracks with Robinson for their critically acclaimed debut album Disgraceful (1995), and commissioned an advertising campaign featuring Robert Steel's controversial "pencil case vulva" artwork.
-The album charted well on release in July 1995, and by January 1996 Dubstar had arrived in the Top 20 of the UK Singles Chart with "Not So Manic Now" (originally written and recorded by Brick Supply), followed by a re-released "Stars", which marked Dubstar's UK chart zenith.
+Ross engaged the services of Pet Shop Boys and New Order producer Stephen Hague, to co-produce a number of tracks with Robinson for their critically acclaimed debut album, Disgraceful (1995), and commissioned an advertising campaign featuring Robert Steel's controversial "pencil case vulva" artwork.
+The album charted well on release in July 1995, and by January 1996 Dubstar had arrived in the Top 20 of the UK Singles Chart with "Not So Manic Now", (originally written and recorded by Brick Supply), followed by a re-released "Stars", which marked Dubstar's UK chart zenith.

 In June 1997, Dubstar contributed a cover of "Everyday I Die" to the Gary Numan tribute album Random.
 In September, the band released their second UK album, Goodbye.
 The group's debut US album, also called Goodbye, was released on Polydor Records in 1998 and combined tracks from both the first and second albums.
 The third original Dubstar album, Make It Better, was released in 2000.
 Hillier quit the band just before its release.
 EMI released a best-of compilation titled Stars: The Best of Dubstar in 2004.

 In 2002, Blackwood was recruited by ex-Frazier Chorus member Kate Holmes to join her duo Technique, replacing singer Xan Tyler for a European tour with Depeche Mode.
 Shortly afterwards, Holmes and Blackwood decided to write together and formed a new pseudonymous electropop act, Client (stylised CLIEИT).
-The duo would not have their faces photographed in promotional photos, with Holmes and Blackwood being referred to Client A and Client B. Client would chart three singles in the UK, with their biggest, "Pornography", getting to number 22 in 2005.
+The duo would not have their faces photographed in promotional photos, with Holmes and Blackwood being referred to Client A and Client B. Client would chart three singles in the UK, with their biggest, "Pornography", getting to No. 22 in 2005.